 - Low-maintenance: Since electromechanical actuation does not require compressed air or fluid, there are fewer components to operate and maintain.
 The design simplicity makes them easier and less expensive to maintain over the course of the system’s service life.

 Aerospace actuation systems are integral to many critical aircraft functions.
 This is why leaders in the aerospace industry depend on SEPAC’s aerospace experience for their critical motion control needs.
 We are pleased to offer custom-designed brakes for actuator system integration for everything from thrust reversers and engine inlets to control surfaces and bay doors.
 Common applications that benefit from SEPAC’s superior brake systems include:

 - Thrust reversers

 - Winch and gimbal systems

 - Doors and elevators

-Since 1984, SEPAC has been a leading provider of precision-manufactured motion control products for customers around the world.
-An American-based company, SEPAC is AS9100- and ISO 9001:2015-certified, and our products are designed, engineered, manufactured, and assembled in accordance with the highest industry standards.
+Since 1984, SEPAC has been a leading provider of precision-manufactured electromagnetic clutches and brakes for customers around the world.
+An American company, SEPAC is AS9100- and ISO 9001:2015-certified, and our products are designed, engineered, manufactured, and assembled in accordance with the highest industry standards.